Libbum/AxiomaticSemantics/content/accessing-partially-recursive-data-structures-in-elm.md

 The if statement in `insertNew` checks if the type aliased `Inserted` structure (which consists of an `id`, `parent` and `author`) has a parent.
 In the case of a genuine new comment, we append it to the list, otherwise the standard helper function template is invoked to search for the right place to put the reply.

+The `children` check can't be done via `mapChildren` since we need to do something a little more complex in this situation.
-The `children` check attempts to identify the parent id (the `insert.parent` value is of the `Maybe Int` type, so we need to unwrap it with a known failure of -1), and if matched we can append the new comment to the end of this `Responses` list, otherwise we must go deeper.
+The method herein attempts to identify the parent id (the `insert.parent` value is of the `Maybe Int` type, so we need to unwrap it with a known failure of -1), and if matched we can append the new comment to the end of this `Responses` list, otherwise we must go deeper.

 ### Comment Deletion